iits-consulting/otc-terraform-template/README.md

 ### Create Terraform state bucket

 To be able to store the state of terraform somewhere secure, we need first to create a remote tfstate backend.
-THe remote tfstate backend is in this case a OBS/S3 Bucket.
+The remote tfstate backend is in this case a OBS/S3 Bucket.
 Within this bucket we store the current state of the OTC infrastructure which we will create.

 2. Execute
       ```shell